kelle yokeley, E-RYT-200, lululemon athletica yoga ambassador, international yoga instructor

-Kelle, founder of Yoga Mindset feels a deep connection with community outreach and believes yoga is for everyone.
+Kelle, founder of Yoga Mindset, Yoga Mindset Collective 501(c)(3), and Yoga Mindset School of Yoga and Wellness feels a deep connection with community outreach and believes yoga is for everyone.
 She uses her own experiences to help deepen and encourage the practice of her students.
 Kelle’s commitment to her students encourages a strong internal body, mind, and spirit awareness.
 She believes listening to the body’s own wisdom is an integral part of yoga.
 “By listening to ourselves, we come to a deeper understanding of oneself, we begin to journey inward; this is the practice of yoga.” -Kelle

-Kelle has practiced yoga for over 12 years and began teaching yoga 7 years ago after the birth of her 3rd child, throughout this time her practice and teaching has evolved and continues to grow.
+Kelle has practiced yoga for over 16 years and began teaching yoga 9 years ago, throughout this time her practice and teaching has evolved and continues to grow.
 She invites students to surrender to the moment, creating a sacred space by blending the beauty of devotion and vibrations of mantra with flowing sequences.
 A focus on the orientation of the breath and structural integrity in her classes helps to deepen and transform ones practice.

-Kelle embraces every opportunity to continue her education attending immersions and trainings, she holds a E-RYT 200 certification from LifePower Yoga, Aerial Yoga teacher training certification from Triangle Yoga and is currently a student of David Garrigues’.
+Kelle embraces every opportunity to continue her education attending immersions and trainings, she holds a E-RYT 200 certification from LifePower Yoga, Aerial Yoga teacher training certification from Triangle Yoga, Yoga for Athletes from Sage Roundtree and is currently a student of David Garrigues’.
 David is one of the few teachers in the US certified to teach Ashtanga yoga by the late world renowned master Sri K Patthabi Jois.

 Kelle believes deeply in the lineage of yoga and is grateful for the opportunity to have attended multiple workshops learning from inspiring yogis such as David Garrigues, Tim Feldman, Kino MacGregor, Jonny Kest and Bryan Kest.
 Kelle also holds certifications in Reiki Level 1, Reiki Level 2, Reiki Master, Youth Yoga, SilverSneakers, SilverSneakers Yoga Stretch, Adult/Child CPR and First Aid.